nuranferhan/filepin-site/README.md

   <img width="85%" alt="Image" src="https://github.com/user-attachments/assets/67bcc5b4-2916-4b38-b9a9-32d6f9489aeb" />
 </div>

 **FilePin** is a comprehensive secure file sharing web application built with Go and React, representing a modern approach to secure data transfer and file management.
-The application embodies the philosophy of "Secure by Design, Simple by Nature" through its robust encryption architecture, intuitive user interface and enterprise-grade security features.
+The application embodies the philosophy of "Secure by Design, Simple by Nature" through its robust encryption architecture, intuitive user interface and enterprise grade security features.

 The development process followed carefully planned security first iterations, progressing from encryption foundations to advanced features like time limited sharing and download restrictions.
 The result is a production ready application that showcases modern secure web development capabilities while solving real world data sharing challenges.